-TriBeCa Therapy is located in Downtown Manhattan, NYC and provides individual psychotherapy and group therapy for adults, children, teens and couples who are looking for creative help in living and building their lives.
+TriBeCa Therapy is located in Downtown Manhattan, NYC and Park Slope, Brooklyn.
+We provide individual psychotherapy and group therapy for adults, children, teens, and couples who are looking for creative help in living and building their lives.

 Now to the “therapy” part

-What follows from that recognition is this: racism, sexism, homophobia and bigotry are not matters one can choose to denounce a part in (“I’m not homophobic!”) because we live in a world (yes, even here in our progressive New York City) that is profoundly racist, sexist, homophobic and bigoted.
-If you desire to do something about your participation in these activities (and I believe you should) then what’s required is active, explicit engagement in challenging the features of the world that are racist, sexist, homophobic and bigoted.
+What follows from that recognition is this: racism, sexism, homophobia, and bigotry are not matters one can choose to denounce a part in (“I’m not homophobic!”) because we live in a world (yes, even here in our progressive New York City) that is profoundly racist, sexist, homophobic, and bigoted.
+If you desire to do something about your participation in these activities (and we believe you should) then what’s required is active, explicit engagement in challenging the features of the world that are racist, sexist, homophobic, and bigoted.
 This includes, rather significantly, the ways in which those traits live in you.
 That’s right: you cannot cleanse yourself of racism.
 Because it exists in the world (and you’re in the world as well) it’s unavoidable.

 What can be done?

 We’d recommend starting with an honest look at the ways you’re racist, sexist, homophobic,or bigoted, and giving up the belief that you’re none of those things.
 There’s also great value in looking at the ways these views are interfering with your life.
 Psychotherapy is a great place to start that and group therapy even better.
 Why group?
 Well, if the group is organized well, it’s bound to come with a great deal of diversity.
 The challenge of building your life (and building the group) with those who are different from you will be not just a topic of conversation but a live, weekly activity.